Ria is an avid anime and sci-fi fan who loves gushing about her latest favorite shows.

 (Heads-up: if you hated VLD season 8, you might end up hating parts of Gurren Lagann too!
 Gurren Lagann's finale is definitely better overall, though.)

 If you're not usually a fan of anime, it's possible that you've never heard of Eureka Seven.
 It's a nearly fifteen-year-old franchise that has remained alive and popular in Japan, but hasn't retained much of a fan following in America.
 Its sequel series, Eureka Seven AO, didn't do nearly as well as the original, though a three-movie reboot is currently being released in Jaapn.

-Like Voltron and TTGL, Eureka Seven opens with a boy, a mecha, a girl, and a sudden battle - but this time, the enemy is much closer to home.
-The world of Eureka Seven has mysterious creatures, sci-fi societies, and political dealings, making it similar to Voltron in many ways.
+Like VLD and Gurren Lagann, Eureka Seven opens with a boy, a mecha, a girl, and a sudden battle - but this time, the enemy is much closer to home.
+The world of Eureka Seven has mysterious creatures, sci-fi societies, and political dealings, making it similar to VLD in many ways.
 While Eureka Seven ends up being significantly darker overall, it still maintains enough comedy and charm to make it accessible to most audiences.

 Miraculous: The Adventures of Ladybug and Cat Noir

 This French show about two superhero teens with secret identities has drawn international attention for its cute character dynamics.
 Some have even compared it to Sailor Moon in how the main characters interact with each other while hiding their true identities!
 Fans of VLD's romantic subplot will probably find Ladybug and Cat Noir to be a lovable pair.
 Overall, it's a well-written and clever series, making it a notch above most children's shows.

 Avatar: The Last Airbender / Legend of Korra